 Jönköping, Sweden – March 2021.
 The impressive, airy Kulturhuset Spira (Culture House Spira) is a seven-story glass-and-wood structure on the banks of Lake Munksjön.
-Leading Swedish architect firm, Wingårdh, designed the structure that houses four stages and hosts a progressive program of music, theatre, dance, and children’s programming, and serves as the headquarters for the regional Smålands Music & Theatre team.
-Spira translates as ‘grow’ or ‘aspire’ and this spirit infuses the team at Spira’s desire to remain at the cutting edge of technology.
+Leading Swedish architect firm, Wingårdh, designed the structure that houses four stages and hosts a progressive program of music, theatre, dance, and children’s programming and serving as the headquarters for the regional Smålands Music & Theatre team.
+Spira translates as ‘grow’ or ‘aspire,’ and this spirit infuses the team at Spira’s desire to remain at the cutting edge of technology.
 When they recently embarked on an upgrade to the venue audio system, they opted for L-Acoustics Kara II.

 L-Acoustics was the first and final choice of sound system for Spira.
-When the center opened its doors to audiences in 2011, it was with a Kara system, and it has served well in the intervening years.
-However, demand for a larger and more powerful system increased over the years and, with L-Acoustics releasing Kara II, local integrator JLE Audio AB was able to offer a cost-effective solution to upgrade to the venue’s existing Kara to Kara II and supplementing it with additional new Kara II enclosures.
+When the center opened its doors to audiences in 2011, it was with a Kara system and it has served well in the intervening years.
+However, demand for a larger and more powerful system increased over the years and, with L-Acoustics releasing its Kara II, local integrator JLE Audio AB was able to offer a cost-effective solution to upgrade to the venue’s existing Kara to Kara II and supplementing it with additional new Kara II enclosures.

 “The Jönköping’s Sinfonietta performs several concerts a year here,’ says Spira Head of Sound, Jack Strandberg.
-“The classical musicians, guest conductors and sound technicians that work here all demand good sound.
+“The classical musicians, guest conductors, and sound technicians that work here all demand good sound.
 That’s why we chose the L-Acoustics brand with its ‘hi-fi’ sound, clarity, and homogenous response to give the absolute best audio experience for our orchestra guest shows, conferences, and for the audience.

 “When we decided to upgrade, Kara II was a great option, particularly as the new Panflex ‘fins’ can eliminate early reflections.
 When we found out that we could upgrade our existing Kara, it made the choice even easier.”